Philippines to give U.S. forces access to up to five military bases

 Military sources familiar with the discussions said the United States has also requested access to three former U.S. bases -- Clark airfield, Subic bay, Poro Point -- and Camp Aguinaldo, the military general headquarters in Manila.

-Defence and military officials said the new Enhanced Defence Cooperation Agreement (EDCA) will boost the Philippines' defence capabilities.
+Defense and military officials said the new Enhanced Defense Cooperation Agreement (EDCA) will boost the Philippines' defense capabilities.

 Territorial disputes have made the South China Sea, believed to have rich deposits of oil and gas, a potential flashpoint for the region.